V-Sekai-fire/godot-ipfs/README.md

 ## IPFS Game Project

-Works only on Linux and on Godot Engine 4.
+Works only on Windows 10 and on Godot Engine 4.

-Straightforward changes to make work on Windows and Mac.
+Straightforward changes to make work on Linux and Mac.

 ### Design